-Although most social workers need a bachelor's degree in social work, clinical social workers must have a master's degree and two years of post-master experience in a supervised clinical setting.
+Although most social workers need a bachelor's degree in social work, clinical social workers must have a master's degree and 2 years of post-master's experience in a supervised clinical setting.
 Clinical social workers must also be licensed in the state in which they practice.

 A bachelor's degree in social work (BSW) is the most common requirement for entry-level positions.
 However, some employers may hire workers who have a bachelor's degree in a related field, such as psychology or sociology.

 A BSW prepares students for direct-service positions such as caseworker or mental health assistant.
 These programs teach students about diverse populations, human behavior, social welfare policy, and ethics in social work.
 All programs require students to complete supervised fieldwork or an internship.

 Some positions require a master's degree in social work (MSW), which generally takes 2 years to complete.
 Master's degree programs in social work prepare students for work in their chosen specialty by developing clinical assessment and management skills.
 All programs require students to complete a supervised practicum or an internship.